Water-Based vs Oil-Based Paint for Wood Projects

 • Additives: May include rheology modifiers, surfactants, and biocides.

-The absence of harsh chemicals makes water-based paints less odoriferous.
-Their fast-drying nature is a boon for painters in need of quick turnaround times.
-Over the years, these paints have been engineered to provide excellent coverage and durability.
+The absence of harsh chemicals makes water-based paints much less odorous to work with.
+Their fast-drying nature is practical for painters who need quick turnaround between coats.
+Over time, these paints have been engineered to deliver excellent coverage and durability that rivals oil-based options in most applications.

 Types of Water Based Paints

-• Latex Paint: Known for its flexibility and resistance to chipping.
-Ideal for walls and ceilings.
+• Latex Paint: Known for flexibility and resistance to chipping.
+Ideal for interior walls and ceilings.

-• Acrylic Paint: Offers a higher pigment concentration, making it suitable for art projects and surfaces requiring vivid colors.
+• Acrylic Paint: Higher pigment concentration, suitable for art projects and surfaces requiring vivid colors.
+Also used for trim and cabinetry where durability matters.

-• Chalk Paint: Known for its matte finish and used in furniture restoration.
+• Chalk Paint: Known for its matte finish, popular in furniture restoration for its forgiving application and minimal prep requirements.

 Application and Techniques